bitquery/graphql-docs/docs/Schema/ethereum/arguments.md

 # Arguments

-The `arguments` field allows us to fetch information about arguments of smart contract calls and evetns.
+The `arguments` field allows us to fetch information about arguments of smart contract calls and events.

 Here is an exmaple that demonstrates how to use `arguments` query: